-The BOB jury is made up of distinguished experts from the worlds of science, industry and finance and will be responsible for selecting the three best business plans as well as the winner of the LISAvienna Medtech award in phase 2.
+The BOB jury is made up of distinguished experts from the worlds of science, industry and finance and will be responsible for selecting the winners of this years competition.
 The jury also provides extensive feedback to all presenting teams.
-All jury members have signed a strict confidentiality Agreement.
+All jury members have signed a strict confidentiality agreement.

 Michaela Fritz, Vice-Rector for Research and Innovation, Medical University Vienna